 A blood test is usually done before starting an ACE inhibitor, and about 1-2 weeks after the first dose.
 You may also require further blood tests as your dose increases.
 These tests check on the function of the kidneys.
 The kidneys are affected in a small number of people who take an ACE inhibitor.

-For people with hypertension, a blood test every year is then usual.
+For people with high blood pressure (hypertension), a blood test every year is then usual.
 If you have heart failure you will need more frequent blood tests - usually every 3-6 months.

 A very small number of people may be required to start their treatment with ACE inhibitors in hospital so that careful monitoring can be undertaken.